News & Events

 The McDonald Institute is offering recognition awards for students who have made significant contributions to research, outreach and education, equity, and innovation leadership.

 Awards will consist of a $250 honorarium and a commemorative certificate in recognition of contributions to the Canadian astroparticle physics community.
-You are invited to nominate students to receive these awards (Deadline is Oct 29th, 2022 at 12h00 EDT).
+You are invited to nominate students to receive these awards (Deadline is Nov 30th, 2022 at 12h00 ET).

 To be eligible for consideration:

 - Nominees must have been enrolled as a student at a Canadian post-secondary institution on March 31, 2022.
 This applies to any college or university undergraduate or graduate student meeting this criterion.

 - Nominees’ significant work or achievements for award consideration occurred between April 1, 2021 and March 31, 2022.
 Nominators may reference the continuing impact of eligible work or achievements through September 30, 2022.

 - Nominees’ eligible achievements and contributions have benefited, or will be likely to benefit, any portion of the Canadian astroparticle physics community other than the nominee (or any portion of the Canadian public in the Outreach & Education category).